Extended-Thunder/send-later/index.md

 #### Are you using the add-on correctly?

 If scheduled messages get moved into your Outbox (underneath Local Folders) at the scheduled send time but don't get delivered from there, then the first thing to do is confirm that you haven't *told* Send Later not to deliver messages.
-Open Send Later's preferences (click "Send Later" at the bottom of the main window and select "Send Later preferences" from the menu) and make sure the box next to "Trigger unsent message delivery from Outbox" is checked.
+Open Send Later's preferences (click the Send Later button at the top of the main window and then on the "Send Later preferences" link) and make sure the box next to "Trigger unsent message delivery from Outbox" is checked.
 It is checked by default, so if it isn't, then you unchecked it for some reason, and you should check it and click "OK" to save the change.
 Then, to cause past messages that were previously put into the Outbox to be delivered, select the `File > Send Unsent Messages` menu command.
 If that's not the problem, then read on.

 Another common mistake when using the add-on is clicking on the "Put in Outbox" button rather than the "Send at ..." button.